Is UX the same as UI? What about CX, EX, SD, PD, DT and HCD? What do you need to know about them and what do they even mean?

 PD = Product Design

-Product Design is a new discipline that has emerged from Agile development.
-Product designers often come from a UI or UX background.
-They typically have a wide breadth of skills, less research depth and sit within a product team, focused on long-term and specific improvements to a single product.
+Product Design, not to be confused with the design of physical products, is a new discipline that has emerged from agile development and startups.
+Made popular by organisations such as Spotify, Product designers often come from various design backgrounds.
+They have a breadth of skills, are less research focused and sit within a product team, under a product manager, focused on long-term and specific improvements to a single product.

 CX = Customer Experience

-Customer Experience (also called Customer Experience Design) is concerned with how a customer interacts with a company's brand across all their channels.
-This function is often driven by a marketing team and is informed by brand constructs such as personality, tone, values and beliefs.
+Customer Experience Design is concerned with how a customer interacts with a company across all their channels.
+This function is often driven by marketing teams and is informed by brand constructs such as personality, tone, values and beliefs.

-CX is about delivering an experience to a person that not only solves their problem but does so in a way that is consistent with the unique attributes, style and promises of a brand.
+CX is about delivering an experience to a person that not only solves their problem but does so in a way that is consistent with the unique attributes, style and promises of a brand across every touch point.
 It’s about making sure the customer doesn’t just have a good experience but that they have the right experience throughout their relationship with an organisation.

-Because of this, CX designers are often concerned with measuring long-term customer satisfaction and highlighting opportunities for product, service and marketing initiatives.
+Because of this, CX designers are often concerned with measuring long-term customer satisfaction and highlighting opportunities for product, service and marketing initiatives and work closely with UX professionals when digital is the point of focus.

 EX = Employee Experience

-Employee Experience (Employee Experience Design or Employee Experience Management) is about understanding employee touchpoints and developing solutions and products to enhance the employee experiences in the workplace.
-EX spans human perceptions, cultural considerations, physical requirements and technological needs.
+Employee Experience Design is about understanding employee touchpoints and developing solutions and products unique to the employee experience.
+EX follows the same HCD principles with an emphasis on the physical requirements and technological needs of a workplace.

-Practically, EX might be expressed through the development of an intranet or sales app to solve employee problems and create greater engagement, productivity, job satisfaction and enhance customer service.
+Practically, EX might be expressed through the development of an intranet or sales app to solve employee problems and create greater engagement, productivity and job satisfaction.
+Ultimately, resulting in greater customer service.

 SD = Service Design

 Service Design is a combination of CX and EX.
-It's about understanding the needs and interactions of both customers and employees across multiple touchpoints to address existing or potential problems.
+It's about understanding the needs and interactions of and between customers and employees across multiple touchpoints, most notably, in-person ones.

-SD combines the understanding of human perceptions and behaviour with business functions with the goal of designing solutions to support the delivery of exceptional product or service experiences.
+SD combines the understanding of human perceptions and behaviour with business functions with the goal of designing processes and orchestrating the delivery of efficient and exceptional service experiences.

 DT = Design Thinking

-There’s just one last concept to define which is Design Thinking.
-DT isn’t a function or outcome of UX.
-Rather, Design Thinking is the process and toolkit used by design professionals to translate insights about people’s needs into solutions that meet them.
+There’s just one last concept to define, which is Design Thinking.
+Coined and pioneered by the American consultancy IDEO, Design Thinking isn’t a function or outcome of UX.
+Rather, Design Thinking is a process used to solve problems.

-DT is essentially a framework and process that allows anyone to think and create like a designer.
-It is a particularly useful methodology for tackling problems that are complex, interconnected or that may not be fully defined or apparent upfront.
-The primary goal of Design Thinking is to expand our thinking and avoid the pitfalls of tunnel vision and missed opportunities.
+This framework allows anyone to think and problem solve like a designer.
+It is particularly useful for tackling complex and interconnected problems.
+The primary goal of Design Thinking is to put experimentation and learning first, so that we may expand our thinking, generate ideas, simplify the complex and avoid implementing the wrong thing.

-- UX is the practice of understanding human perceptions, behaviours and needs in order to solve a human problem with digital products.
+- UX is the practice of understanding human perceptions, behaviours and needs in order to shape products around them.

 - UI, PD, CX, EX and SD are all related to UX.
-They’re similar specialisations that can often be performed by a UX professional, but have their own skill sets.
+They can often be performed by a UX professional, but have their own skill sets.

-- DT is the toolkit UX professionals use to develop creative and innovative solutions.
+- DT is the process designers follow to develop creative and innovative solutions.

 Liked this post?